mbernier/bdfs_sheet/README.md

 - modules/worksheet.py - Base class for a google spreadsheet worksheet (a tab)
 - modules/worksheets/bdfs_inventory.py - specifics for the BDFS inventory worksheets
 - modules/worksheets/exception.py
-- modules/worksheets/data.py - Worksheet Data class, wraps the NestedCache functionality to create a local copy of the data in the worksheet
+- modules/worksheets/data.py - Worksheet Data class, wraps the Nested_Cache functionality to create a local copy of the data in the worksheet

 *validation*
 Method and field validation code
 Will validate features of parameters, is employed by decorators

+Notes:
+- has the ability to allow/deny debug using config.ini::debug_validations= True

 *decorators*
 @ methods that can be specified before a method call, to add functionality

+Notes:
+- Has the ability to output to debug whatever the method returns with config.ini::debug_decorator_returns = True

 Decorators:
     - debug - will call a logger method to add information about the method that is decorated